DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/evil-priests/evil-priests.md

-The Evil Priests

-They advocate utilizing the undead from the catacombs to bolster the city's forces and then take the fight to the outer-planar denizens.
+^evil-priests.Name^ is a loose alliance of Necromancers that wish to use the undead in the catacombs of ^city.NameLink^ to destroy the outer-planer invaders.